Asbjoedt/DNA-New-Preservation-Concept-TEST/Concept Model/P4 Consequence Assessment/README.md

 The entire P4 Consequence Assessment is delivered as a spreadsheet and a report.

 ### 5.1.
 Spreadsheet
 The document ”Spreadsheet_Consequence Asssesment” must be filled.
-It contains two analyses respectively a numerical assessment of consequences for time, money and quality and an economic assessment with calculations for continuous and startup costs connected to every preservation format/level assessed.
+It contains two analyses respectively a numerical assessment of consequences for time, money and quality and an economic assessment with calculations for continuous and initial costs connected to every preservation format/level assessed.

 ### 5.2.
 Report
 The spreadsheet must be accompanied by a report describing the execution of the assessment, the results and the conclusion.
 The disposition must at least include: